 When a couple accepts and loves their partner for who they are, they free each other to become the best they can be.

-Relationships that are focused on growth and avoid judgment enable secure loving connection.
+Relationships that are focused on growth and avoid judgment enable a secure loving connection.
 Judgement destroys trust and respect.

 13. Sex life